 American Mink are found on the Evenlode and have been found taking fish from garden ponds in the town quite a way from the river - they are messy eaters leaving tails and scales behind.
 Best advice for fish owners is to provide hiding places in the pond for the fish to escape to and hide from the mink.

 Kingfishers have been seen on the Evenlode, watch out for a flash of brilliant torquoise every time you walk over the bridge - you never know your luck.
-"I saw a kingfisher alight several times on a fence post by the bridge at Stonesfield Common, it was marvellous - I didn't have my camera so had to commit it to memory" Christine Elliott.
 This one was photographed by Nick Owen at Charlbury.

 VIDEO: BBC Nature - Summer Job Kingfishers need to catch 5,000 minnows during the summer to feed their brood.